Manipulating Java Code

 The simplest way to alter Java objects is to use the Java element API.
 More general techniques can be used to work with the raw source code for a Java element.

-Generating a compilation unit
+Generating a Compilation Unit

 The easiest way to programmatically generate a compilation unit is to use IPackageFragment.createCompilationUnit.
 You specify the name and contents of the compilation unit.
 The compilation unit is created inside the package and the new ICompilationUnit is returned.